tuysantos/movie-listing/README.md

-# MovieListing
+# Movie Now Playing

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.4.

+This project uses the following tools and technologies:
+- Angular 11
+- Angular Material 11
+- RxJs 6.6.0
+- TypeScript 4.1.2
+- Json Server

 ## Development server
+Run `json-server --watch db.json` before the application It will be listen at port `http://localhost:3000/`.

-Run `ng serve` for a dev server.
+Run `ng serve` for the app.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding